WHY THEY HATE US

 History teaches us that people who embark on war have always perceived themselves as superior — killing is what those who grow too arrogant do.
 History also shows that every empire of its time believed they would exist forever — as do we.
 That's what happens when we grow too arrogant — we think of ourselves as indestructible in our conquest.

 Recent history also shows how efficient propaganda can be used in massaging the criteria of what information should be brought to the people, and what should be left invisible.
 An example of the latter is this invisible world catastrophe that goes on every day, before and after this tsunami occurred, a catastrophe called hunger.
 As the news-media indulge in Peterson's murder and Jackson's pedophilia, every day 24,000 children silently starve to death.
 Although this disturbing catastrophe is currently obscured by our media, it's naive to think it's kept invisible for the rest of the world.
 This is also a reason why the world hates us — the most opulent nation in history.

 Certainly, something must be done before the world mobilizes and turns completely against us.
 But when staggering statistics along with the many international pleas are constantly ignored by our Government, there is certainly no reason to expect that the general public can muster an undertaking of this magnitude.
 Although voluntarism is cute, it's not very effective when it comes to alter the course of how we deal with the world.
 For this we have to call on our elected representatives.

-However, a first step for us all might be to (at least) recognize that world starvation exists and is an abnormal occurrence solely created by man, not by nature — and hence can only be rectified by man.
+However, a first step for us all might be to (at least) recognize that world famine exists and is an abnormal occurrence solely created by man, not by nature — and hence can only be rectified by man.

 Stanford's Center for Computer Research in Music and Acoustics